0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 <summary>Is there a way to sell assets via Swap API if the exact sellToken amount is not known before the transaction is executed?</summary>

 Yes, you can set `shouldSellEntireBalance=true` when making a Swap [/quote](https://0x.org/docs/0x-swap-api/api-references/get-swap-v1-quote) request.
 This will sell the entirety of the caller's `takerToken` balance.
-If `shouldSellEntireBalance=true`, then neither `sellAmount` nor `buyAmount` are required
+A `sellAmount` is still required, even if it is a best guess, because it is how a reasonable minimum received amount is determined after slippage.

 Here is an example two-step transaction use case: